stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 > Note, our end goal is to automate all these steps in a single shell script, so keep notes on the commands you run.

 Now we're ready to use csvkit.
-You're task will be to hunt down the commands appropriate to each step in the process below.
+Your task will be to hunt down the commands appropriate to each step in the process below.

 As you identify the appropriate commands and begin experimenting on the command line, be sure to consult the more [detailed documentation][] for each command to get a sense of its features and options.
 Certain commands will require the use of options described in those detailed docs.